Jahia/jcontent/.chachalog/pV4mR9kT.md

 "@jahia/jcontent": minor
 ---

-Added the Page Builder for content that opens visually without a page of its own, straight from its content folder (#PR)
+Added the Page Builder for content that opens visually without a page of its own, straight from its content folder (#2766)